 Most of my web visitors fall into one of three groups.
-The first are small business owners running a $1-$100MM company.
+The first are small business owners running a $1 million to $100 million company.
 The second are marketing executives, and the third are new marketing professionals interested in learning more about inbound marketing or looking for a job with my company, Blue Corona.
 (Note: If you don’t fall into one of these groups, contact me and tell me more about yourself)

 Sound about right?

 Here’s the thing—when it comes to marketing your business online, social media is NOT a waste of time (and tracking the ROI is easy).

 The Power of Social Media Marketing